naveenmarathi/node-todo-cicd/README.md

 This project demonstrates how a simple Node.js To-Do application can be enhanced with modern DevOps practices.
 By integrating Jenkins CI/CD pipelines and Docker containerization, the app moves seamlessly from code commit → build → test → containerization → deployment with minimal manual effort.

-It highlights the following key skills:
+- It highlights the following key skills:

-Building and containerizing applications using Docker
+- Building and containerizing applications using Docker.

-Automating software delivery with Jenkins pipelines
+- Automating software delivery with Jenkins pipelines.

-Ensuring reliability with automated testing
+- Ensuring reliability with automated testing.

-Running consistent environments using Docker Compose
+- Running consistent environments using Docker Compose.

-This project serves as a practical example of CI/CD automation and provides a solid foundation for scaling into more advanced DevOps workflows such as Kubernetes orchestration and cloud deployments.
+🚀 This project serves as a practical example of CI/CD automation and provides a solid foundation for scaling into more advanced DevOps workflows such as Kubernetes orchestration and cloud deployments.